halide/Halide/README.md

 source tree. `make run_tests` will run the JIT test suite, and `make test_apps` will make sure all the apps compile and run (but won't check their output).

+When building the tests, you can set the AOT compilation target with the `HL_TARGET` environment variable.

 There is no `make install`.
 If you want to make an install package, use CMake.

 ### Building Halide out-of-tree with make